Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Related Work

 \subsection{Algorithmic recommendation for peer matching}

 Few published works explicitly discuss computational recommendation systems for online health communities.
-Hartzler et al.\ matched peer mentors on the basis of shared health interests, language style, and demographics---as extracted from prior posts made in the CancerConnect OHC---although they evaluated these matches in workshop interviews rather than actual use~\cite{hartzler_leveraging_2016}.
-The other notable example is described only in Diyi Yang's thesis: Yang developed and deployed a recommendation system in the American Cancer Society's Cancer Survivor Network (CSN) forums ``to direct participants to useful and informative threads that they might be interested in''~\cite{yang_computational_2019}.
+Hartzler et al.\ matched peer mentors on the basis of shared health interests, language style, and demographics---as extracted from prior posts made in the CancerConnect OHC~\cite{hartzler_leveraging_2016}.
+The other notable example is described only in a PhD thesis: Yang developed and deployed a recommendation system in the American Cancer Society's Cancer Survivor Network (CSN) forums ``to direct participants to useful and informative threads that they might be interested in''~\cite{yang_computational_2019}.
 They evaluated a model based on implicit feedback from prior commenting behavior by presenting recommended threads and users within the CSN interface, reporting greater thread click-through rate compared to a baseline model recommending recently popular threads.
-In contrast to the CSN forums, CaringBridge is a blogging platform without existing interface recommendation features for discovering other blogs.
-We present an evaluation for a new CaringBridge recommender that extends beyond click rate into explicit feedback and the effect of the recommendations on a variety of user behaviors.
+We evaluate with both click rate and more explicit metrics to understand the influence of recommendations on reading and interaction behavior.